sebastianiszek/SwitchGames/README.md

 # SwitchGames

-Relatively small project, dynamic game review site in php with no linked data-base
+Dynamic object-oriented game review site made using PHP.
+All data stored in JSON files.